nandkishorbhavale/springboot/README.md

 # springboot
-In this spring project, i'm performing CURD operations.
+1)In this spring project, i'm performing CURD operations.
-It provides create updation read and deletion.
+2)It provides create updation read and deletion.